siemens/ix-icons/README.md

 ## Usage

-### Settng up with Siemens Industrial Experience design system
+### Setting up with Siemens Industrial Experience design system

 If you are also using the library [Siemens Industrial Experience](https://github.com/siemens/ix/), no additional project setup will be necessary.
 The packages `@siemens/ix-angular`, `@siemens/ix-react` or `@siemens/ix-vue` will take care of setting up the icon library for you.

 ### Setting up without Siemens Industrial Experience design system